Trump heard in audio clip describing "highly confidential, secret" documents

 The sounds of shuffling papers can also be heard as he talks about the documents.

-"See, as president I could have declassified, but now I can't, you know.
-But this is classic," Trump can be heard saying.
+"See, as president I could have declassified, but now I can't, you know," Trump can be heard saying.
 "Isn't that interesting?
 It's so cool."

 When the existence of the tape first emerged in May, the special counsel declined to comment.